Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

+In addition to the frame-dependence issue stated above, care must be taken when discussing energy exchange (thermal and kinetic) between the electron, ion and neutral components, and the energy balance of the mass-averaged plasma-neutral mixture.
+This is discussed in detail in \citet{Vas_Song_2005}.

-Figure \ref{fig:res} shows that $\eta_{C} > \eta_{\|}$ for reasonable proportions of the chromosphere and I/T. Using this fact, and noting that $|\mb{E}_{\|}| < |\mb{E}_{\perp}|$ in the chromosphere and ionosphere except for inductive cases such as solar flares and at high I/T latitudes on auroral fieldlines, we have that $\eta_{\|}J^{2} \ll \eta_{C}J_{\perp}^{2}$ \citep{Kelley_2009}.
-Comparing Equations (\ref{eq:jh1}) and (\ref{eq:jh2}) tells us that for the upper chromosphere and I/T, the Joule heating $\mb{E}^{\mb{V}_{n}}\cdot\mb{J}$ has only a tiny contribution from the Ohmic heating $\mathbf{E}^{\mb{V}_{p}}\cdot\mathbf{J}$, and is dominated by the transfer of heat due to the friction al exchange between ions and neutrals.
-However, theoretical and numerical work by \citet{Goodman_2011} and \citet{Tu_2013} suggests that for wave processes, Ohmic Joule heating is stronger in the lower chromosphere.}
+Figure \ref{fig:res} shows that $\eta_{C} \gg \eta_{\|}$ for most of the ionosphere, and for a reasonable proportion of the chromosphere.
+Using this fact, and comparing Equations (\ref{eq:jh1}) and (\ref{eq:jh2}), tells us that for most of the ionosphere and much of the chromosphere, the frictional heating has only a tiny contribution from the Ohmic Joule heating, and is dominated by the contribution from collisions of plasma with neutrals.
+The relationship of ionospheric Joule heating to neutral gas frictional heating was demonstrated in descriptions put forward by \citet{St_Maurice_1981}.

+A common approach in chromospheric physics is to assume a single-fluid model.
+Recall the individual species ($\alpha$) total energy equation: \bln